dsasaank-369/Pokemon/README.md

 # Congratulations!

-Congratulation!
+Congratulations!
 You've just created your first pull request, and if it's merged, you may see it by clicking the link above!

-If you did liked my repository or idea, please star the repository.
+If you liked my repository or idea, please star the repository.
-Happy Learening :)
+Happy Learning :)